-You may have some questions about how to keep well and healthy and what to worry about or not to worry about since you have finished your treatment for cancer, or an illness for which you had similar treatment.
-Attending a Late Effects Assessment Programme (LEAP) will give you the opportunity to get answers to those questions.
+You may have some questions about how to keep well and healthy and what to worry about or not to worry about after finishing your treatment for cancer.